waynieoaks/AssetCache/README.md

 Nope...
 I wrote this to meet my needs, but figured it may be useful for others too.
 While I don't have the time to alter the design, I made the code open source so you can take the source code and tinker (I cannot support you in your adventures though, I am afraid).

 ## INSTALLATION

+IMPORTANT NOTE: I have not finished writing this site - so it will not work yet!
+Watch this space for the first release...

 To get started with AssetCache, follow these steps:

 ### Prerequisites
-- Ensure you have a web server that supports PHP (such as Apache or Nginx).
+- Make sure you have a web server that supports PHP (such as Apache or Nginx).
+- Make sure you have a email server you can connect the site to via SMTP
-- Make sure you have a MySQL or MariaDB database set up.
+- Make sure you have a MySQL or MariaDB database.

 ### Steps
 1. **Take a copy:**